MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Select-disk.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Select disk
+# select disk

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Selects the specified disk and shifts the focus to it.
+selects the specified disk and shifts the focus to it.